sucharitha-sudo/samanvi/README.md

 4. m
 5. y

-How to create a table(use only hyphens to seperate header row)
+How to create a table(use  pipes for vertical lines and hyphens to seperate header row)

 ## table 1
 suchi|vamsi